 Who eats sushi for breakfast?!

-3. Gets employees comfortable with the technology
+3. Helps employees become comfortable with the technology

-4. Ease tension, especially in difficult situations
+4. Eases tension, especially in challenging situations

 A: Management made these changes without consulting the team!